brianritchie1312/icat.ansible/README.md

 * Hosts must be added to `/etc/ansible/hosts` or `tests/inventory` and have valid ssh keys
 * All package installs (except pexpect) are set to present instead of latest, this greatly improves speed but may cause some problems if you have an old version of a package but with the same name, I have yet to encounter this (except for Pexpect)
 * If you already have mysql installed be sure to change the `mysql_root_pass` variable in `config.yml`
+* If you are using a VM with pip 1.0 installed, run `pip install --index-url=https://pypi.python.org/simple/ -U pip` to upgrade.

 TODO
 ----